mrglad/linked-blog-starter-md/publish/Opgaver/Disadvanges' with LuvLuv.md

 It gets weird when you only do things the other person likes

-You can see other peoples mediacal
+You can see other peoples medical records